tseth4/poolcuts-react/README.md

 *-> should we store user jwt in react context?
 -> fix footer, mobile view of sign up, and login is too high

+## REST
+-> Send email when making an appointment
+-> Make the logic for checking user token with their user data resusable inside utils or validation -> Write tests using the various methods taught during training